WilliamJudge94/sxdm/docs/analysis.rst

 ``hybrid_y`` (int) This must be a single integer value corresponding to the detector channel associated with the hybrid_y location/motor position. this should correspond to the detector number of the motor you are scanning in the y direction

+``xrf`` (dic) The User can place as many x-ray fluorescence dictionary entries as they would like.
+Except there must be at least 1.
+Entries can be named however the User would like.
+None of these are in use in SXDM-1.0.
+They are there for User additions.
+THESE CORRESPOND TO THE DETECTOR CHANNELS UNDER THE 'xrf' HEADING THE THE HDF FILE!!!

 ``mis`` (dic) The User can place as many miscellaneous (mis) dictionary entries as they would like.
 Except there must be at least 1.
 Entries can be named however the User would like.
 None of these are in use in SXDM-1.0.
 They are there for User additions.